GitLab Strategy and Operations (Workplace) Team Handbook

 Managing your team

-• Prioritize results over hours worked
+• Prioritize impact over activity

 • Don’t require people to have consistent set working hours or say when they’re working